jorditorresBCN/Assignments-2017/Lab02.md

 <a name="tweepy"/>
 ## Task 2.2: Getting Started with `tweepy`
-[These libraries](https://dev.twitter.com/resources/twitter-libraries), while not necessarily built or tested by Twitter, should support the current Twitter API.

 In this task we will use `tweepy` package as a tool to access Twitter data in a fairly easy way with Python.
 There are different types of data we can collect, however we will focus on the “tweet” object.

 ### Task 2.2.1: The Twitter API